Eophrynus

-Species of Eophrynus, as with other tribonotarbids, were similar to modern spiders but could not produce silk and the back-half of their body was made up of small plates.
+Species of Eophrynus, as with other trigonotarbids, were similar to modern spiders but could not produce silk and the back-half of their body was made up of small plates.

 The English species, E. prestvici, is known from a handful of good quality fossils preserved inside siderite concretions.
 Recent X-ray imaging revealed that these arachnids were covered by protective spikes.